BuckarooBanzay/building_lib/readme.md

 -- build it there
 local success, message = building_lib.build(mapblock_pos, playername, building_name, rotation, callback)

+-- check if it can be replaced
+-- NOTE: conditions are not checked on replace, just the size local success, err = building_lib.can_replace(mapblock_pos, playername, new_building_name)

+-- replace with a building of the same size local success, err = building_lib.replace(mapblock_pos, playername, new_building_name, callback)

 -- check if it can be removed
 local success, message = building_lib.can_remove(mapblock_pos)